 He is very rare and one of the richest players in American football.
-Odell Beckham Jr, commonly known as OBJ, is an American football wide receiver who is a free agent.
+OBJ full name known as Odell Beckham Jr, is an American football wide receiver who is a free agent.

 Born in Baton Rouge, Louisiana, Beckham played college football at LSU and was drafted by the New York Giants in the first round of the 2014 NFL Draft.
 Since joining the NFL, Beckham has been one of the most popular players but has been scrutinized by the media for his personal conduct.

 Beckham became the first player to record more than 75 receptions, 1,100 yards, and ten touchdowns in a rookie season, breaking the rookie record for the most average receiving yards per game.

 According to our analysis, Odell Beckham Jr. net worth in 2023 is $40 million.
 His annual NFL salary is $15 million.
 At Louisiana State University, OBJ played college football and was coached by the New York Giants in 2014.